CoralCoralCoralCoral/documentation/sprints/sprint_1/use_cases.md

 #### Exception 2 - If the simulation engine encounters issues, the system provides debug options or loads a default scenario.

 ### 8. Postcondition -- The simulation run functionally.

+### 9. Tests

+#### Test 1 (Simulation functionality)
+- Step 1: Initalize the simulation.
+If the simulations does not start FAIL.
+- Step 2: Let the simulation run.
+Check if virus successfully spread in realistic manner with no intervention.
+If not FAIL.
+- Step 3: Pause the simulation.
+Check if simulation successfully pauses.
+If not FAIL.
+- Step 4: Restart the simulation.
+Check if simulation successfully starts.
+If not FAIL.